JSsquare/google_tag_boss/README.md

 # google_tag_boss
-Upload your GTM workspace JSON and export workspace details in csv file.
+Upload your GTM workspace JSON to Google Tag Boss and export the tag details into a csv file.